cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Java API
 ........

-You can download and also find Build instructions at `Java Stream Client <https://github.com/caskdata/cdap-ingest/tree/release/1.0.0>`__
+You can download and also find Build instructions at `Java Stream Client. <https://github.com/caskdata/cdap-ingest/tree/release/1.0.0>`__

 Create a StreamClient instance, specifying the fields 'host' and 'port' of the CDAP instance.
 Optional configurations that can be set: